Are you being investigated or have you been charged with a crime?

 If you have been charged with a crime or are under investigation of a crime, it is normal to have some uncertainty or anxiety about what to expect.
 This is especially true if you have been mistakenly charged with a crime.
 The criminal justice system is complex and procedures vary from jurisdiction to jurisdiction, but generally, every case begins with an investigation by a law enforcement agency.
 Sometimes investigations can take a while, which delays the reported allegations from getting to a prosecutor’s desk.

 When someone is under investigation of a crime, but charges have yet to be filed, it is considered the pre-filing phase of the process.
 This stage can be critical.
 Officers may still be trying to gather incriminating evidence.
 Often clients ask if there is any point to retain an attorney at this stage since no official charges have been charged.
 This is actually a great time to preserve and protect your rights and prepare you for what may come next.
 In addition, this is an opportunity for you to be proactive and potentially mitigate the evidence being considered against you.
-Lisa has had success with the outcomes of investigations and pre-filing cases by intervening and acting fast.
+Dallas has had success with the outcomes of investigations and pre-filing cases by intervening and acting fast.

 Investigations may be subsequent to a witness or victim reporting an alleged incident.
 At other times officers are present on the scene of an incident and will issue a criminal citation or make an arrest (i.e. observation of someone driving while under the influence).